SecOpsPete/incident-response-sentinel/brute-force-detection-sentinel/README.md

 Once fully investigated, the incident can be closed with a resolution reason, marking the completion of the investigation lifecycle.

 ![Close Incident](images/closed7.png)

+### 📋 After Action Report and Recommendations

+After recovery from the event, a post-incident analysis recommended the following changes and updates to prevent similar incidents from occurring in the future:
+- NSG (Network Security Group) was locked down to prevent RDP attempts from the public internet.
+- Policy was proposed to require this on all of the network's VM.

 ---